 - When negotiating, procurement needs to be informed of a realistic invoice lifecycle time by AP so that the discount is actually achievable.

 - Once a discount has been negotiated, procurement needs to communicate the terms to AP and facilitate them to ensure that they successfully capture the discount.

 - AP can also have a hand in sourcing, a task normally left to procurement, by fuelling the process with insights into the budget and input on matters regarding the suppliers’ accounting team.

 - Procurement and AP are also a great pair when it comes to spend analytics, as both have a part to play in ordering, approving, and making payments.
 In order to make this partnership work, both teams are encouraged to develop common goals and find a way to track progress together.

-Cash flow management should be considered a top priority by all organizations given how the level of working capital available is a strong indication of the long-term financial health of the business.
-Poor management of cash flow can lead to organizational processes failing and an inability to expand.
+Cash flow management should be considered a top priority by all organizations.
+After all, the level of working capital available is a strong indication of the long-term financial health of the business.
+Poor cash flow management can lead to organizational processes failing and an inability to expand.
 Your procure-to-pay process can have a huge impact on your cash flow.
 If you are interested in learning more about the procure-to-pay strategies that will significantly boost your working capital, download our eBook now.